-San Carlos Trail is a lightly trafficked out and back trail located near Rye, CO that offers the chance to see wildlife and is rated as moderate.
+San Carlos Trail is a 3.4 mile lightly trafficked out and back trail located near Rye, Colorado that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.

 From the gate on Robb Road, it is a 3.2 mile hike one way to the trailhead according to my GPS.
 The road was still closed as of 4/7/16, but even when open, it is definitely only passable by jeeps and ATVs in its current condition.
 Pretty trail, but unless the forest road is open and you have a jeep, be ready for the 6.4 mile round trip approach.